nazmus-ashrafi/AIEmailCoach-WebApp/README.md

 AI Email Coach is a full-stack web application that revolutionizes email management by leveraging AI to automatically triage incoming emails and generate intelligent draft responses.
 Built with modern technologies and best practices, it provides a seamless experience for managing multiple email accounts with real-time AI assistance.

+This project showcases professional-grade software engineering practices including feature-based architecture, comprehensive security implementation, real-time streaming, and modern state management patterns.
+It was developed as a portfolio piece to demonstrate full-stack development capabilities with cutting-edge AI integration.

+### 🎯 Try the Live Demo

+Live demo is available at [AI Email Coach](https://ai-email-coach-web-app.vercel.app/auth/login)

+Experience the application firsthand using these demo credentials or sign up for an account using your email:

+- **Email**: `nazmus.as@gmail.com`
+- **Password**: `nazmus123`

+The demo account includes pre-synced emails and classifications to showcase the AI capabilities without requiring you own email setup.

 ### Key Highlights

 - **🤖 AI-Powered Classification**: Automatically categorizes emails into `ignore`, `notify`, or `respond` with detailed reasoning